 Is my authentication protocol functioning as it should?

 Monitoring can tell you who is editing and/or executing which reports, so you can cross-reference this information with your access data to perform an authentication protocol audit!
 This is a great way to catch authorization vulnerabilities before they are widely exploited.

-To learn more about implementing monitoring in Exago BI, check out our documentation articles!
+To learn more about implementing Exago BI’s activity log, check out our documentation articles!